Sadr al-Din al-Qunawi: Intellectual environment

-In his official biographical account of Konya's intellectual elite, Aflākī portrayed a close-knit community of mystics and scholars of a surprisingly uninhibited spiritual mien in Konya.
-And yet, incessant migrations to Anatolia had given this frontier capital a distinctly cosmopolitan character, making it the envy of every seeker of knowledge—Muslim, Greek and Armenian—but also innumerable foes.
+In his biographical account of Konya's intellectual elite, Aflākī portrayed a close-knit community of mystics and scholars of a surprisingly uninhibited spiritual mien in Konya.
+Additionally, he portrayed that the large amount migrations to Anatolia had given the frontier capital a cosmopolitan character, making it the envy of every seeker of knowledge but also giving it innumerable foes.

-This was about the time when Qūnavī's father, Majd al-Dīn Isḥāq, began his career as a statesman and, reflecting mysticism's pervasiveness, acquired the status of a revered spiritual figure.
-On his return journey from a pilgrimage to the holy city of Mecca, Isḥāq was accompanied by Muḥyiddīn Ibn 'Arabī, with whom he struck a deep friendship.
+Around this time, Qūnavī's father, Majd al-Dīn Isḥāq, began his career as a statesman and acquired the status of a revered spiritual figure.
+On his return journey from a pilgrimage to the holy city of Mecca, Isḥāq was accompanied by Muḥyiddīn Ibn 'Arabī, with whom he became friends.
 When Isḥāq died, his companion reportedly became Ṣadr al-Dīn's stepfather by marrying the widowed mother.
-Although we have no direct confirmation of this marriage from the writings of Ibn 'Arabî or Qūnawî we do know that Qūnawî became Ibn 'Arabî's close disciple and was given permission to teach all of his works and Anatolia's medley spiritual and cultural character at last began to take firmer shape.
+Although this is not confirmed beyond reasonable doubt, Qūnawî did became Ibn 'Arabî's close disciple and was given permission to teach all of his works.

-To all, language was as primordial as it was central to all spiritual and mental activity.
-We have only to consider the linguistic innovations of mystic-poets like Rūmī, who contributed to the secular development of a highbrow literary form of Persian.
-Qūnavī's peculiar bent for Arabic linguistics, on the other hand, placed him comfortably in the lap of Arabic high culture, even if his mystical "exegetical grammar" must not be collapsed with conventional Arabic grammar.